|Science > Biology > Morphology of Flowering Plant > You are Here|

 - The body of a typical flowering plant can be divided into the underground root system and aerial shoot system.
 The root system is homogeneous and consists of the main root and its lateral branches.
-The shoot system is heterogeneous and consists of stem, branches, leaves and flowers.
+The shoot system is heterogeneous and consists of stem, branches, leaves, and flowers.

-The parts of the plant body which are mainly concerned with important functions of nutrition and growth are called vegetative parts. e.g. root, stem and leaves.
+- The parts of the plant body which are mainly concerned with important functions of nutrition and growth are called vegetative parts. e.g. root, stem, and leaves.
 The parts which perform the function of sexual reproduction are called floral or reproductive parts. e.g. flower.

-The root system is the descending (growing downwards) portion of the plant axis.
+- The root system is the descending (growing downwards) portion of the plant axis.
 When a seed germinates, radicle is the first organ to come out of it.
 It elongates to form the primary or the taproot.
 It gives off lateral branches (secondary and tertiary roots) and thus forms the root-system.

-Characteristics of Root:
+Characteristics of Roots:

-They are cylindrical generally non-green structures.
+- They are cylindrical generally non-green structures.

-They are homogeneous because they produce similar organs such as secondary and tertiary roots from the pericycle. i.e. they are endogenous.
+- They are homogeneous because they produce similar organs such as secondary and tertiary roots from the pericycle. i.e. they are endogenous.

-They are not differentiated into nodes and internodes.
+- They are not differentiated into nodes and internodes.

 Types of Root System:

 - In a majority of the dicotyledonous plants, the direct elongation of the radicle leads to the formation of primary root which grows in the soil.
 It gives off lateral branches (secondary and tertiary roots) and thus forms the taproot system.
 All lateral branches are produced in acropetal succession, i.e. the older and longer branches are near the base and younger and shorter ones are near the apex of the main root.
 The primary roots and its branches constitute the taproot system.
 Taproot system is characteristics of most of the dicots. e.g. roots in the mustard (Brassica) (सरसों), sunflower (Helianthus) (सूरजमुखी) plant.